flutter/website/src/docs/cookbook/persistence/key-value.md

 plugin wraps `NSUserDefaults` on iOS and `SharedPreferences` on Android, providing a persistent store for simple data.

-## Directions
+This recipe uses the following steps:

-  1. Add the dependency
+  1. Add the dependency.
-  2. Save data
+  2. Save data.
-  3. Read data
+  3. Read data.
-  4. Remove data
+  4. Remove data.

 ## 1. Add the dependency